vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-arm.md

 # Microosft Defender for Endpoint on Linux for ARM devices (preview)

-Now in [preview](../defender-xdr/preview.md), Microsoft Defender for Endpoint on Linux supports ARM64-based Linux Servers.
-Read this article to get an overview of this new capability, how to deploy it on ARM64-based Linux Servers, and how to troubleshoot issues that you might encounter.
+Now in [preview](../defender-xdr/preview.md), Microsoft Defender for Endpoint on Linux supports ARM64-based Linux servers.
+Read this article to get an overview of this new capability, how to deploy it on ARM64-based Linux servers, and how to troubleshoot issues that you might encounter.

 ## Overview of Defender for Endpoint on Linux for ARM devices

 [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md) is a unified endpoint security solution that helps you protect your server devices from advanced threats.
-Currently in preview, Defender for Endpoint on Linux now supports ARM64-based Linux servers with the same capabilities that are supported on x64 (Intel and AMD 64-bit platform) based Linux servers:
+Currently in preview, Defender for Endpoint on Linux now supports ARM64-based Linux servers with the same capabilities that are supported on x64-based Linux servers (including Intel and AMD 64-bit platform):

 - Microsoft Defender Antivirus
 - Endpoint detection and response (EDR)